liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

     Procurement received Legal sync response to purchase approval for three-story spiral slide: yes

 Whew!
-Jungle Gym has the cash to purchase this cool new slide and the Legal Department has no gripes about the slide's safety ratings!!
+Jungle Gyms R-Us has the cash to purchase this cool new slide and the Legal Department has no gripes about the slide's safety ratings!!

 Next, let's have Procurement notify the Sales and Warehouse departments to